xpdota/triggevent-site/pages/Titan-Jail.md

 ## Testing It

-To test that your jail macros are set up and keybound correctly, you can use the in-game command `/e c:amtest 1` which will mark yourself.
+To test that your uwu jail macros are set up and keybound correctly, you can use the in-game command `/e c:amtest 1` which will mark yourself.
 `/e c:amtest 1 3 5`, for example, would mark the first, third, and fifth members of the party.
 You do not need to be in the instance for this.
 If you only mark yourself (i.e. `/e c:amtest 1`), you don't need to be in a party either.

-To test gaols specifically, if you are in the instance, you can do something like `/e c:jailtest 3 2 8` which will simulate jails on the third, second, and eighth player in the party.
+To test titan gaols specifically, if you are in the instance, you can do something like `/e c:jailtest 3 2 8` which will simulate jails on the third, second, and eighth player in the party.
 You can do this out of the instance as well (though you must not be in a normal party, not cross-world), and you must enable the "Override Zone Lock" setting on the Titan Gaols tab (it is normally only enabled in the Weapon's Refrain instance).